tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: cut-paste verb meth errs to Invis err
 				- DONE: update validate pre_lst
 			- TBD: show(), give(), attack()
+			- DONE: change mode from 'std_exe' to 'std'
 		- TBD: update case = 'go' verb methods to use 'mode' and be called by validate()
 		- TBD: update case = 'tru1word' verb methods to use 'mode' and be called by validate()
 		- TBD: make validate() random error dict local? (post move of 'try')